 My latest memoir Insomnia (2018) is an unsettling account of an everyday and yet deeply troubling state of lack and longing.
 A journey into darkness, it dares to peer into the abyss – the dark night of the soul!
 Yet it also trips lightly through the lucid experiences of being sleepless, from its edgy highs to the lightning glimpses insomnia gives us into the complexities of longtime love and the sources of creativity.

 In another life, or so it often seems, I edited two books of women’s history, Science & Sensibility (1991) and A Question of Identity (1993), and contributed essays to The Medical Enlightenment of the Eighteenth Century (1990), Cultural Babbage (1996) and Zero Gravity (2005) – all of them books taking an oblique, left-field view of key moments in scientific history.

 A former arts editor of the New Statesman and deputy arts editor of the Evening Standard, I’ve written and reviewed extensively for many newspapers.
-For the last six years I’ve been a Senior Editor at Aeon magazine.
-I am also a Consultant Fellow for the Royal Literary Fund and a regular creative writing tutor at Arvon.
+I’m now working as a Senior Editor at Aeon magazine.
+I’m also a Consultant Fellow for the Royal Literary Fund and a regular creative writing tutor at Arvon.
 Along with screenwriter Tina Pepler and novelist Anna Barker, I run True North – an enterprise that works with academic writers to find the narrative and voice in their work.